ni/nimble/packages/nimble-components/src/rich-text-editor-viewer/specs/README.md

 1. Bold
 2. Italics
-3. Strikeout
-4. Numbered List
+3. Numbered List
-5. Bulleted List
+4. Bulleted List

 This component will also offer APIs and interactive methods to format texts in the following ways: